graniet/graniet/README.md

 ### Hi there 👋

-i am a security software develope from 🇫🇷.
+i am a security software developer from 🇫🇷.

 🔭 I'm currently working on the operative framework tool, it is an investigation software.